 Monte Rosa Trail

 leads west at the junction of the White Arrow and Royce Trail about 100

 yards beyond the Half-way House Site.
 The Royce Trail descends south/left from this junction.
 The junction is now marked with a sign.
 The Monte Rosa Trail bears left where the White Arrow Trail bears right shortly after leaving the Halfway House Site.
 The Monte Rosa Trails is marked with white tags and white paint blazes, is well beaten and generally easy to follow.
 The Monte Rosa Trail junction was the site of an old

 picnic grove now turned completely back to woods.
 About 50 feet after leaving the White Arrow Trail the Monte Rosa Trail crosses Fassett Brook; a vernal stream, passes the Fairy Spring Trail junction, then up a steep

-section climbing from a hardwood to a spruce forest then levels out for a short stretch.
+section climbing from a hardwood to a spruce evergreen forest then levels out for a short stretch.
 The Monte Rosa Trail crosses Fairy Brook another vernal stream.
 The trail then climbs up another step up the ridge passing Sweetwater spring, a stagnant water hole on left then ascends up to the Fairy Spring

 trail junction, on right, then Smith bypass, 50 yards ahead on right.
 Monte Rosa Trail climbs up a few steep spots up to Monte Rosa.
 From Monte Rosa a sign marks Monte Rosa and Fairy Spring Trails.
 In winter Monte Rosa Trail may